List of governors of Puerto Rico: Captaincy General of Puerto Rico (1582–1898)

-Autonomous Province of Puerto Rico (1897–1898)
+Autonomous Province of Puerto Rico (1898)

-Autonomy Charter of Puerto Rico (1897-1898)
+Autonomy Charter of Puerto Rico (1897–1898)

-In 1897, the Spanish Crown granted local autonomous administration to Puerto Rico, authorizing the establishment of the Autonomous Province of Puerto Rico, with a government headed by a partially democratically elected bicameral parliament and a governor, who remained an appointee of the Crown.

-From the establishment of the Autonomous Province of Puerto Rico in 1897 to the annexation of the archipelago and island by the United States during the Spanish–American War in 1898, the governor of Puerto Rico operated under the jurisdiction of the Spanish Crown, which exercised its authority through the monarch, the prime minister, and the overseas minister.
+In 1897, the Spanish Crown granted local autonomous administration to Puerto Rico under a statute of autonomy, authorizing the establishment of the Autonomous Province of Puerto Rico, with a government headed by a partially democratically elected bicameral parliament and a governor, who remained an appointee of the Crown.
+From the implementation of the Autonomous Province of Puerto Rico in February 1898 to the annexation of the archipelago and island by the United States during the Spanish–American War in October 1898, the governor of Puerto Rico operated under the jurisdiction of the Spanish Crown, which exercised its authority through the monarch, the prime minister, and the overseas minister.